 – It has been very fun.
 Busy, but incredibly educational.
 If anyone wants to take this course next year, I would really recommend it, Susanne Sigstad Sirnes says.

-In the course Economics of Motivation the annual competition UiS Rogaland Sparebank Case Competition took place on November 12th.
+The annual UiS Rogaland Sparebank Case Competition took place on November 12th as part of the Economics of Motivation course.

 – We were very happy when we were announced as winners.
 This was great, the students says.

-Workplace motivation was the theme.
-Over the past few months, the students taking the course have worked close with a company they've chosen, interviewed managers and studied how they keep their employees motivated.
-Each group has come up with ideas and recommendations based on the academic literature, which can make a real difference in the workplaces.
+Workplace motivation was the theme of the competition.
+Over the past few months, the students taking the course have worked close with a company they chose, interviewed managers and studied how they keep their employees motivated.
+Each group has come up with ideas and recommendations based on academic literature, offering practical insights that can make a meaningful impact in the workplace.

 The students are in the final year of the Master of Science in Business Administration at University of Stavanger.